4. File formats¶

 A source file that contains

-Rust code must have file extension rs
+Rust code must have file extension rs, for example:

 my_program.rs